If you've got increased demand or simply want to expand your offering, employing a childminding assistant can help you offer more places.

 - Offer opportunities for assistants to go on courses and training.
 Remember that PACEY Childminding Assistant membership offers access to free training.

 - Involve your assistant in planning and children’s development tracking.
-All your staff can have access to Kinderly, PACEY's recommended online development tracker.
+All your staff can have access to Kinderly (England only), PACEY's recommended online development tracker.

 - Be honest and upfront if there’s something you’re not happy with, and encourage your assistant to speak up, too.